bhavyakeniya/sliceit/README.md

 As required, endpoint "external" will be accessible to the general public, endpoint "internal" will only be accessed from within the appserver(s), endpoint "cached" will be cached if it's requested for more than 3 times.

-**Note: Screenshots of the behaviours of all endpoints is available here** &nbsp;
+**Note: Screenshots of the behaviours of all endpoints is available <a href="https://github.com/bhavyakeniya/sliceit/tree/master/screenshots>"here</a>**
+&nbsp;

 ##### Other Features: